 This icon identifies links to external web sites that will open in a new browser window.
 See the External Links Disclaimer link at the bottom of this page.

-Information and resources to assist providers and educators in their tobacco cessation efforts.
-Resources include:
+Training information and resources to assist providers and educators in their tobacco cessation efforts.

 Healthcare Provider Tobacco Cessation Training